pippinbarr/panel-moderator/README.md

-# panel-moderator
+# Panel Moderator

-Moderates a panel
+Moderates a panel in the form of a wheel of fortune.

+(Idea comes from Aymeric Mansoux)